vadimgierko/vadimgierko/README.md

   <h1>Hello, World! 👋</h1>

   <p>
-    My name is Vadim Gierko and I'm in ❤️ in web development for 3+ years now 🙃
+    My name is Vadim Gierko and I'm in ❤️ in web & SaaS development since 2020/2021 🙃
   </p>

   <p>
-    Although I can create websites and online stores from scratch, my greatest ambition is to create <strong>full stack web applications</strong>, which is what I like the most!
+    Although I've created websites (you can check out my <a href="https://vadimgierko.com">personal website</a>) and online stores from scratch, my greatest dev ambition & passion always was to create <strong>full stack web / SaaS applications</strong>, which I've made a few.
   </p>

-  <p>Despite my wide range of interests & vast creative background, programming is my greatest passion, which I have recently been sharing with others through my own <a href="https://www.kodujemywbiurze.pl">free web dev course for office workers</a> (in Polish).</p>
+  <p>Despite my wide range of interests & vast creative background, programming is my greatest passion,
+    which I have recently been sharing with others through my own <a href="https://www.kodujemywbiurze.pl">free web dev course for office workers</a> (in Polish).</p>

   <h2>💪 Favourite Tech Stack 🛠️</h2>